evhub/coconut/DOCS.md

 ```coconut
 # coding: coconut
 ```
 declaration which can be added to `.py` files to have them treated as Coconut files instead.
-To use such a coding declaration, you'll need to `import coconut.convenience` at some point before you first attempt to import a file with a `# coding: coconut` declaration.
+To use such a coding declaration, you'll need to either run `coconut --site-install` or `import coconut.convenience` at some point before you first attempt to import a file with a `# coding: coconut` declaration.
 Like automatic compilation, compilation is always done with `--target sys` and is always available from the Coconut interpreter.

 ### `coconut.convenience`